Utilization of Pre-trained Language Model for Adapter-based Knowledge Transfer in Software Engineering: Introduction

 Our results show several interesting phenomena: 1) When MODE-X trains adapters on RoBERTa (NL-PLM) for the code clone detection task, the resulting models yield better performance than just fine-tuning RoBERTa traditionally.
 When compared to the traditional fine-tuning of CodeBERT (C-PLM), the results are similar.
 2) When MODE-X is used, or we train adapters on CodeBERT and GraphCodeBERT (C-PLMs) for the code summarization task, the majority of the results yield better performance than just fine-tuning the C/NL-PLMs traditionally.
 3) Despite MODE-X having similar or better performance than fine-tuning C/NL-PLMs traditionally, the training time and the number of parameters are significantly lower.
 We note here that the main objective of this work is not to present a new model architecture but to explore adapters in SE.

 This is the first work that explores adapters comprehensively in SE.
 We empirically study adapters that are trained on (\textit{or where the knowledge is learned from}) NL-PLMs and C-PLMs for SE-related tasks.
-Compared to the previous version, we included the following items: i) the literature review section is updated, ii) a new task, code summarization, is added, iii) evaluating the models with C-PLMs, and iv) analyzed the learned representations with probing tasks and attention analysis.
-In the new experiments, we are mainly interested to understand the effect of adapters for other tasks and C-PLMs.
+Compared to the previous version, we included the following items: i) updated the literature review section, ii) added a new task, code summarization, iii) evaluated the models with C-PLMs, and iv) analyzed the learned representations with probing tasks and attention analysis.
+In the new experiments, we are mainly interested in understanding the effect of adapters for other tasks and C-PLMs.

 The rest of this paper is organized as follows.
 Section \ref{sec:LR} and \ref{sec:background} survey the existing literature and provide the background details on adapters, respectively.
 The design of our study, including the description of our four research questions are described in Section \ref{sec:studyDesign}.
 For the research questions, their experimental setup and results (\textit{including discussions}) are shown in Section \ref{sec:rq1} (\textit{RQ1: Code Representation Using Adapters}), Section \ref{sec:rq2} (\textit{RQ2: Adapters' Ability for Cross-Modal Transfer to Code Clone Detection}), Section \ref{sec:code-summary} (\textit{RQ2 \& RQ3: Adapters' Ability for Code Summarization}) and Section \ref{sec:rq4} (\textit{RQ4: Computational Efficiency of Adapters}).
 Section \ref{sec:discussions} discusses our findings through probing and attention analysis of the adapters.
 We discuss the implications in Section \ref{sec:implications} and the threats to the validity of our work are discussed in Section \ref{sec:threats}.
 We then conclude the paper with future work in Section \ref{sec:conclusion-future}.